Small Business Administration (“SBA”) Loan Programs

-- Federal Reserve website information on the Main Street Lending Program – 4-year loans ($1 million minimum) with one-year deferred interest and principal payments for qualifying borrowers.
+- Federal Reserve website information on the Main Street Lending Program – Including 4-year loans ($500,000 minimum) with one-year deferred interest and principal payments for qualifying borrowers.
 Loans are originated at local banks.
 Interested applicants should contact and apply through their local lenders.

 - covidcap.com – A searchable website launched by CASE and CASEi3 at Duke University’s Fuqua School of Business to help any entrepreneur in the world, for-profit or nonprofit, struggling due to the economic impacts of COVID19, locate cash relief resources in their community.